• Skip to main content

 There was no physical evidence, and the primary witnesses were deceased.

-However, they didn’t give up and decided to speak with the lead detective on the case, Detective Sergeant Arthur Regala.
+However, they didn’t give up and decided to speak with Detective Sergeant Arthur Regala, the lead detective on the case.

-To their surprise, he had kept a copy of the case file for more than 30 years.
+To their surprise, he kept a copy of the case file for over 30 years.

-And it was the only copy of a case that he ever held on to.
+And it was the only copy of a case he ever held on to.

 Also, there was another suspect who confessed to committing the murder.